beaujeant/beaujeant.github.io/AppSec101/cpu.md

  The CPU is the elements responsible for the computer's operations.
 Operations can be arithmetic calculation (such as _additions_ or _division_) or logic operations (such as _AND_ or _OR_).
 Operations are executed by the __arithmetic unit__.

 Operations have one or two parameters – also known as operands (e.g. `5 + 2` has two parameters: `5` and `2`).
 In order to execute operations, the CPU needs to get (read) the parameters and store the results somewhere.
 This is why a part of the CPU (the __control unit__) is responsible for retrieving and saving data in the memory.
-The data processed and saved can be many things (e.g. an image, a music, a word document, the amount of health point your game character has left), but it will always be _binary_ data – meaning bunch of 1s and 0s.
+The data processed and saved can be many things (e.g. an image, a music file, a word document, the amount of health point your game character has left), but it will always be _binary_ data – meaning a bunch of 1s and 0s.

-Operation parameter(s) sometimes might come from __inputs__ (e.g. the keyboard, the mouse or a temperature sensors).
-Once the operation done, we usually want to __output__ the final result somewhere (e.g. print it on the screen, play the music on speakers or send it to the network).
+Operation parameter(s) sometimes might come from __inputs__ (e.g. the keyboard, the mouse or a temperature sensor).
+Once the operation is done, we usually want to __output__ the final result somewhere (e.g. print it on the screen, play the music on speakers or send it to the network).
 The __control unit__ is responsible for dealing with inputs and output (I/O).

 ![CPU-Memory-I/O](resources/images/cpu-memory-io.png)

 As you can see, the __control unit__ is doing a lot in the CPU.
-It orchestrates the four elements (i.e. memory, arithmetic unit, input and output) and route the data across them.
+It orchestrates the four elements (i.e. memory, the arithmetic unit, input, and output) and routes the data across them.
 The control unit doesn't magically work on its own.
 It needs instructions to follow.
-Instruction such as "take the value located here in memory and send it to the arithmetic unit to execute the following operation".
-Those sequences of instruction is the program itself.
-Whenever a programmers compiles code, they actually create a binary application that contains a list of CPU instructions that the control unit will execute.
+Instructions such as "take the value located here in memory and send it to the arithmetic unit to execute the following operation".
+Those sequences of instruction are the program itself.
+Whenever a programmer compiles code, they actually create a binary application that contains a list of CPU instructions that the control unit will execute.
 When the program is running, instructions are loaded in memory and read by the control unit.
 Once executed, the control unit will look at the instruction located right after in memory – unless the instruction executed redirected the execution flow somewhere else (with a jump for instance).

-Now, lets focus on the __arithmetic unit__ and its principal component: the __A__​rithmentic __L__​ogic __U__​nit (ALU).
+Now, let's focus on the __arithmetic unit__ and its principal component: the __A__​rithmentic __L__​ogic __U__​nit (ALU).
 ALU can be represented as follow:

 ![ALU](resources/images/alu.png)